-If a student disagrees with a decision made by AHSI, the student may lodge a formal appeal.
-The appeal should be submitted to Student Support using the AHSI complaint and appeal form.
-It must be lodged within twenty (20) working days of notification of the decision which is being appealed against.
+If a student disagrees with a decision made by AHSI Manager (Trainer, Student Support officer, Compliance and Risk Manager), the student may lodge a formal appeal.
+The appeal should be submitted through the Student Support officer using the AHSI complaint and appeal form.
+It must be lodged within twenty (20) working days of notification of the decision which is being appealed against and directed to the PEO (Principal Executive Officer).